Rumpunzel/rpg-thingy/character.md

 You can either phrase it as a statement about your character.

-> The traitor who killed my father must die.
+> - The traitor who killed my father must die.

-> As unwitting patriarch of the Goldwyn family, my house must be restored to its former glory.
+>
+> - The Goldwyn family will endure.

 Or as a quote of something your character might regularly think or say.

-> "Every one of my friends can rely on me no matter what.
-And so can the world."
+> - "Every one of my friends can rely on me no matter what."
+>

-> "BY THE POWER OF GRAYSKULL, I HAVE THE POWER!"
+> - "BY THE POWER OF GRAYSKULL, I HAVE THE POWER!"

 The sign of a good Truth is that whenever you find yourself in a tricky situation or unsure what to do next, you can look at your character sheet, and it nudges you into the right direction.